-CBOE is proposing to extend the pilot program through the earlier of May 3, 2018 or the date on which the pilot program is approved on a permanent basis.
-CBOE believes the pilot program has been successful and well received by its Trading Permit Holders and the investing public for the period that it has been in operation as a pilot.
+Cboe Options is proposing to extend the pilot program through the earlier of May 6, 2019 or the date on which the pilot program is approved on a permanent basis.
+Cboe Options believes the pilot program has been successful and well received by its Trading Permit Holders and the investing public for the period that it has been in operation as a pilot.
 In support of the proposed extension of the pilot program, and as required by the pilot program's Approval Order, the Exchange has submitted to the Securities and Exchange Commission (the "Commission") pilot program reports regarding the pilot, which detail the Exchange's experience with the program.
-Specifically, the Exchange provided the Commission with annual reports analyzing volume and open interest for each broad-based FLEX Index Options class overlying an Expiration Friday, p.m.-settled FLEX Index Options series.11 The annual reports also contained information and analysis of FLEX Index Options trading patterns.
+Specifically, the Exchange provided the Commission with annual reports analyzing volume and open interest for each broad-based FLEX Index Options class overlying an Expiration Friday, p.m.-settled FLEX Index Options series.
+11 The annual reports also contained information and analysis of FLEX Index Options trading patterns.
 The Exchange also provided the Commission, on a periodic basis, interim reports of volume and open interest.
-In providing the pilot reports to the Commission, the Exchange has requested confidential treatment of the pilot reports under the Freedom of Information Act ("FOIA").12 The confidentiality of the pilot reports is subject to the provisions of FOIA.13
+In providing the pilot reports to the Commission, the Exchange has previously requested confidential treatment of the pilot reports under the Freedom of Information Act ("FOIA").12